-Mr. Wang is a Registered Professional Engineer in Alberta, Canada, with a Bachelor degree in Railway Engineering and a PhD degree in Civil Engineering.
-From 1990 to 1997, Max was an independent consultant on various infrastructure projects across Canada.
+Mr. Wang is a Registered Professional Engineer in Alberta, Canada.
+He holds a Bachelor degree in Railway Engineering from Southwest Jiaotong University in China and a PhD in Civil Engineering from the University of Calgary.
+From 1990 to 1997, Max was an independent consultant on various engineering projects across Canada.
 In 1998, he joined Bantrel Corp with progressive responsibilities from Lead Civil/Structural Engineer to Project Engineering Manager and Civil/Structural/Architectural Department Manager and Chief Engineer overseeing the execution of mining, in-situ and downstream oil sands and other projects.
 In 2006, he joined Petro-Canada Inc as Engineering Manager for Oil Sands, and with the merger of Petro-Canada with Suncor in 2009, he took on the role of Director of Engineering, Major Projects.
-In 2012, Marubeni and Winsway purchased an Alberta-based coking coal producer (Grande Cache Coal) for C\$1B, and Mr. Wang led the business as President and Chief Executive from January 2013 until joining Atrum.
+In 2012, Marubeni and Winsway purchased Alberta-based, Grande Cache Coal for C\$1B, and Max led the business as President and Chief Executive from January 2013 until joining Atrum.

-Mr. Wang is the past board chair and current vice chair of the Coal Association of Canada.
+Mr. Wang is a technical committee member of the Canadian National Standards on Concrete Materials, Construction, Testing and Design, and the past board chair and current vice chair of the Coal Association of Canada.
 From 2013 to 2015, Mr. Wang was a Director of Winsway Enterprises Holdings Ltd (now called E-Commodities) which is a Hong Kong stock exchange listed company and one of the largest independent metallurgical coal trading and logistics management companies in the global market.
+Since April 2018, Mr. Wang is also a non-executive director of Huadian Natural Gas Canada Ltd. - a whole owned North American subsidiary of China Hudian Corporation Ltd which has an installed power generation capacity of approximately 150,000 MW.

-As at 26 March 2018, Mr. Wang holds 675,236 fully paid ordinary shares in the Company and 9,000,000 unlisted options through a nominee and 550,000 listed options.
+As at 31 March 2020, Mr. Wang holds 675,236 fully paid ordinary shares in the Company and 5,000,000 unlisted options through a nominee, 550,000 listed options and 6,500,000 performance rights.